mabaoying6688/attack-method/README.md

 ## Training the DL Model

+All trained models are available at Website A. Alternatively, you can train the models by following the steps below.

 The source code directories are named according to the dataset and the model. `code`, `code_clone` and `code_author` refers to OJ, OJClone and Authorship, respectively.

 The source code files to train each model (*i.e.*, GRU, LSTM, LSCNN and CodeBERT) on each dataset (*i.e.*, OJ, OJClone, and Authorship) are included in each corresponding directory.
 For instance, `code-OJ-codebert` refers to CodeBERT for OJ.